 Under s 108 South Africa may enter into a tax treaty with another country for the relief of double taxation.
-Dividends tax on a dividend that does not consist of a distribution of an asset in specie is a tax on income and potentially qualifies for relief under a tax treaty.
-182
+Dividends tax on a dividend that does not consist of a distribution of an asset in specie is a tax on income and potentially qualifies for relief under a tax treaty.235

-A dividend that does not consist of a distribution of an asset in specie paid by a company that is a resident to a person who is not a resident may be subject to dividends tax at a reduced rate under a tax treaty if the declarations and written undertakings as referred to in ss 64G(3) and 64H(3) have been submitted to the company or regulated intermediary paying the dividend (see 5.2.3 and 5.3.3).
-Certain amounts that are deemed to be a dividend received by or accrued to a person may also be subject to dividends tax at a reduced rate under a tax treaty, for example, interest to be settled in cash which is received by or accrued to a person during a year of assessment commencing on or after 1 April 2013 on a debenture forming part of a linked unit in a REIT or a resident controlled company (see 3.1.4).
+A cash dividend paid by a resident company to a person who is not a resident may be subject to dividends tax at a reduced rate under a tax treaty if the declarations and written undertakings as referred to in ss 64G(3) and 64H(3) have been submitted to the company or regulated intermediary paying the dividend (see 5.2.3 and 5.3.3).
+Certain amounts that are deemed to be a dividend received by or accrued to a person may also be subject to dividends tax at a reduced rate under a tax treaty, for example, interest to be settled in cash which is received by or accrued to a person during a year of assessment commencing on or after 1 April 2013 on a debenture forming part of a linked unit in a REIT or a resident controlled company and which is deemed to be a dividend under s 25BB(6)(a) (see 3.1.4).

 For relief under a tax treaty to apply, the requirements specified in the relevant tax treaty must be met.
-Examples of these requirements include the following: 183
+Examples of these requirements include the following: 236